netzulo/evm-deployer-boilerplate/README.md

 ## 🌟 Features

 - **Modular & Customizable Setup**: Build your EVM deployments with ease and flexibility.
-- **Automated Deployment Scripts**: Save time by deploying VMs with a single command.
+- **Automated Deployment Scripts**: Save time by deploying Smart contracts with a single command.
 - **Cross-Platform Support**: Whether you're on AWS, Azure, Google Cloud, or self-hosted environments — this boilerplate works across platforms.
 - **Blockchain Integration**: Seamlessly integrate with blockchain networks like **Ethereum**, **Arbitrum**, and **Polygon** to add decentralized features to your VM deployments.
 - **Credibility**: Leverage blockchain for transparency, creating trust in the deployment process.